alexcheng1982/jdk-loom-faq/README.md

 Before Project Loom, there is only one type of threads in Java, which is called *platform thread* in Project Loom.
 Platform threads are typically mapped 1:1 to kernel threads scheduled by the operating system.
 In Project Loom, virtual threads are introduced as a new type of threads.

-Virtual threads are typically `user-mode threads` scheduled by the Java runtime rather than the operating system.
+Virtual threads are typically *user-mode threads* scheduled by the Java runtime rather than the operating system.
+Virtual threads are mapped M:N to kernel threads.

 Platform and virtual threads are both represented using `java.lang.Thread`.

+### Why we need virtual threads?

+The main motivation of using virtual threads is to provide a scalable way to implement *thread-per-request* style request handling.
+When writing server applications, it's natural to dedicate one thread to a request to handle it for its entire duration.
+This is because requests are independent of each other.
+This *thread-per-request* style is easy to understand and program, and also very easy to debug and profile.

+However, this `thread-per-request` style cannot be simply implemented using platform threads.
+Platform threads are implemented as wrappers around the operating system threads.
+OS threads are costly, and the number of available threads is limited.
+For a server that handles a very large number of requests concurrently, it's not feasible to create a thread for each request.

 ### How to create virtual threads?